 - Place bell pepper and onion in same pan.
 Cook in oil until softened and a little blackened on the edges, about 8-9 minutes.
 Remove pepper and onion to separate plate and set aside.

 - Open Mole Sauce to a separate bowl.
 With a fork, stir until smooth.
-Add tomato paste, chocolate, garlic powder, salt, red chile powder and cinnamon powder to mole sauce.
-Stir well.
+Add tomato paste, chocolate powder, garlic powder, salt, red chile powder cumin, allspice and peanut butter to mole sauce.
+Stir well, breaking up the mole paste to combine.

 - Place mole mixture in skillet on medium heat.
 Begin adding chicken stock a little at a time and combine thoroughly.
 Once melted, smooth and combined well, add chicken thighs back to skillet.
 Allow to come to a boil then reduce to simmer and cover.
 Simmer for 15 minutes.